pmean/build-website/text/16/06/pilot-study.md

 Now, how many subjects do you need in your pilot study to get a good estimate of the standard deviation?
 That's a tricky question.
-I've seen a couple of sources that say you need 20, 30, 40 or 80 subjects,Â  but it's hard to understand the justification for any of these numbers.
+I've seen a couple of sources that say you need 20, 30, 40 or 80 subjects,  but it's hard to understand the justification for any of these numbers.
 [One other recommendation](http://www.ncbi.nlm.nih.gov/pubmed/8532986?dopt=Abstract)